Falmouth-Games-Academy/comp150-cpd/README.md

 *This will prove to be a considerable aid when you need to identify the most important areas of personal development in your report.
 Do try to keep up by completing an entry in the journal every week.*

+## Notes
+# Derp domain:
+Time management, motivation, self-discipline

+# Affective domain:
+Capacity to be aware of, control and express emotions, and how to handle situations in a judicous and empathetic way.

+# Interpersonal domain:
+Communication, listening, negotiation, problem-solving, decision-making and assertiveness
+Not everyone has perfect interpersonal skills.
+The vital skill is managing all people including these kind.

+# Cognitive domain:
+Assessing the strengths and weaknesses of your approach to learning.

+As I noticed in the study, one of these things is reflecting on progress.
+This is mildly ironic.
+And generally speaking, if there is any case of irony wherein I am the one to call it ironic, it is ironic.

+# Procedural domain:
+Identifying the skills you have, and what you need to improve.
+There is a GDC talk called How to Succeed, Fail and Learn worth watching.

 ## Week 0 (September 18th 2017)
 This week I participated in the Robot Olympiad.
 It was tough.